cybergeekgyan/Applied-Machine-Learning-and-Deep-Learning/README.md

-# Applied Machine Learning Tutorials and Resources
+# Applied Machine Learning & Deep Learning Tutorials and Resources

 ![Applied Machine Learning](link_to_your_image)